ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 * [**Random-Access Memory**](https://en.wikipedia.org/wiki/Random-access_memory) (RAM)
 * [**Video Card**](https://en.wikipedia.org/wiki/Video_card) (graphics processing unit or GPU).

-The OS provides an access to the computer resources (hardware).
-At the same, the OS has own software resources for sharing with user's applications.
+The OS provides access to computer resources (hardware).
+At the same time, the OS has its own software resources for sharing with user's applications.
 Do you remember the copied code for supporting devices from the first generation of OS?
 This code has become a service program.
 Later, it has transformed into the system libraries (see Figure 1-4).

-There are system libraries for serving the devices.
-There are libraries to process input data using a complex algorithm.
+Some system libraries serve the devices.
+Other system libraries process data using a complex algorithm.
 There is an example: the Windows component called [**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI).
-This interface allows an application to manipulate graphics objects.
+It provides an interface for manipulating graphic objects.
 Using GDI, developers create a user interface for their applications.
 All software resources of OS are already installed on your computer.
-You just need a knowledge how to use them.
-In addition, the OS also provides an access to third-party algorithms or libraries.
+You just need knowledge of how to use them.
+Besides, the OS also provides access to third-party algorithms or libraries.

-The OS manages the hardware and software resources.
-Also, it organizes the jointly work of running programs.
+The OS manages hardware and software resources.
+Also, it organizes the joint work of running programs.
 The OS performs several non-trivial tasks to launch an application.
 Then the OS tracks its work.
 If the application violates some agreements (like memory usage), the OS terminates it.
 We will consider the process of launching and executing the program in the next section.

-If the OS is multi-user, it controls the access to the data.
-This is important security feature.
+If the OS is multi-user, it controls access to the data.
+It is an important security feature.
 Thanks to such control, each user can access his own files only.

 Let's summarize.
 The OS has the following features:

 1. It provides and arranges access to hardware resources of the computer.

-2. It provides own software resources.
+2. It provides its own software resources.

 3. It launches applications.